Epilepsy & Seizures

 He had head control at 6 months of age and sat with and without support at the age of 9 months and 12 months, respectively.
 Mental development was normal.
 There was second-degree consanguinity.
 Physical examination revealed a round myopathic face, high arched palate, deep sunken eyes, and low-set prominent ears.
 He had hypotonia, absent deep tendon reflexes, distal laxity, hip dislocation, and proximal contractures.

 Serum creatine kinase level was 150U/l (N < 200).
 Muscle biopsy showed variation in fiber size, internal nuclei, muscle fiber degeneration and regeneration, increase in perimysial and endomysial connective tissue, and fatty tissue infiltration.
-Immunohistochemical studies revealed a merosin positive congenital muscular dystrophy with total absence of collagen VI.
+Immunohistochemical studies revealed a merosin-positive congenital muscular dystrophy with total absence of collagen VI.

 • The majority of patients with Ullrich congenital muscular dystrophy show mutations in one of the collagen VI genes: COL6A1, COL6A2, and COL6A3. |

 Large genomic deletions were described in two families with Ullrich congenital muscular dystrophy (08).
-The authors reported in detail that this type of a mutation will not be detected by single-exon amplification and sequencing (unless done quantitatively), and a hemizygous change detected on a nondeleted allele will appear homozygous and obscure the true genotype of the patient's disease.
+The authors reported in detail that this type of mutation will not be detected by single-exon amplification and sequencing (unless done quantitatively), and a hemizygous change detected on a nondeleted allele will appear homozygous and obscure the true genotype of the patient's disease.
 On the other hand, clinically unaffected parents carrying large genomic deletions of COL6A1 and COL6A2 also provided evidence that haploinsufficiency for COL6A1 and COL6A2 is not a disease mechanism for Bethlem myopathy (08).
 These results have great translational importance, and therapeutic strategies directed at the elimination of a dominant negatively acting mutation are conceivable and would create a functional state of haploinsufficiency.

 Pathophysiology.
 Collagen type VI is a ubiquitous connective tissue component primarily present in the stroma and close to the basement membrane of most tissues.
 It is a glycoprotein that consists of three separate chains, the alpha1, alpha2, and alpha3 collagen chains, encoded by the COL6A1, COL6A2, and COL6A3 genes, respectively.
 Collagen type VI is distributed in the connective tissues and is particularly abundant around cells associated with interstitial collagen fibers types I, II, and III, with a possible role as substrate for the attachment of cells and in anchoring collagen fibers, nerves, and blood vessels to the surrounding connective tissue.
-Moesin has been shown to be produced by fibroblasts in Ullrich congenital muscular dystrophy and may provide a new target for intervention (32).
+Moesin has been shown to be produced by fibroblasts in Ullrich congenital muscular dystrophy and may provide a new target for intervention (31).

-Skin abnormalities, including predisposition to keratosis pilaris and abnormal scarring were described in patients with Ullrich congenital muscular dystrophy and Bethlem myopathy.
+Skin abnormalities, including predisposition to keratosis pilaris and abnormal scarring, were described in patients with Ullrich congenital muscular dystrophy and Bethlem myopathy.
 COL6A5, previously designated as COL29A1 was linked to atopic dermatitis.

-A dystrophic mouse model where collagen VI synthesis was prevented by genetic ablation of the COL6A1 gene allowed investigation of pathogenesis, which revealed the existence of a calcium-mediated dysfunction of mitochondria and the sarcoplasmic reticulum (15).
+A dystrophic mouse model where collagen VI synthesis was prevented by genetic ablation of the COL6A1 gene allowed investigation of pathogenesis, which revealed the existence of a calcium-mediated dysfunction of mitochondria and the sarcoplasmic reticulum (16).
 The critical point appears to be an inappropriate opening of the mitochondrial permeability transition pore, an inner membrane high conductance channel.
-Studies from fibroblasts of patients with Ullrich congenital muscular dystrophy and Bethlem myopathy showed the existence of a latent mitochondrial dysfunction irrespective of the genetic background (01).
+Studies from fibroblasts of patients with Ullrich congenital muscular dystrophy and Bethlem myopathy showed the existence of a latent mitochondrial dysfunction irrespective of the genetic background (02).
 The permeability transition pore opening seems to be the final common pathway for skeletal muscle fiber death (04).

-Defective activation of the autophagic machinery was described to be pathogenic, firstly, in the skeletal muscles of collagen VI–knockout mice, and then in muscle biopsies from subjects with Bethlem myopathy or Ullrich congenital muscular dystrophy (11).
+Defective activation of the autophagic machinery was described to be pathogenic, firstly, in the skeletal muscles of collagen VI-knockout mice, and then in muscle biopsies from subjects with Bethlem myopathy or Ullrich congenital muscular dystrophy (12).
 Persistence of abnormal organelles and apoptosis are caused by defective autophagy.

 A detailed population study of patients with genetic muscle disease in Northern England, which included over 1100 patients in whom the authors molecularly characterized 31 muscle entities, showed that for the group of congenital muscular dystrophies point prevalence was 0.89 out of 100,000 (28).
 Ullrich congenital muscular dystrophy and Bethlem myopathy had a prevalence of 0.13 out of 100,000 and 0.77 out of 100,000, respectively.